learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 Instead the resulting image has six new layers: one for each statement in your `Dockerfile`.

-Let's try the multi stage Docker build.
+Let's try the multi-stage Docker build.

 You will use the same `Dockerfile` above, but twice: